Spontaneous Conformal Symmetry Breaking and Quantum Quadratic Gravity: BRST quantization

 Using (\ref{planewaves}), we see that all of the simple Klein-Gordon EOMs are satisfied by simply plugging in the decompositions (\ref{oscdecomp}), while the more complicated EOMs enforce the following additional conditions on the spin-2 oscillators.

 In the continuum limit, (anti)commutators between each of the fundamental oscillators are given by the pole coefficient of the associated propagator entries in (\ref{Prop}) for the massless and massive fields respectively.
-The non-zero entries are found to be
+The non-zero (anti)commutators are found to be

-With this derivation of the (anti)commutation relations between all of the quantum operators in our theory, the quantization process is essentially finished.
-All that remains is to appeal to the Kugo-Ojima quartet mechanism in order to identify which states are truly physical and which are unphysical remnants of the gauge freedom present in the original theory.
+With this relations in hand, all that remains is to appeal to the Kugo-Ojima quartet mechanism in order to identify which states are truly physical and which are unphysical remnants of the gauge freedom present in the original theory.